hevangel/mutable_int/README.md

 Python allocate memory required for the int object for each integer value exactly once per number.
 Integer from -5 to 255 is already preallocated and all new instances merely point to the exsiting int objects

-Python int is stored in the following formart in the memory
+Python int is stored in the following format in the memory
 - PyObject->ob_size (2 bytes) - stores the number of the digits in the integer.
   - ob_size = 0 means int is zero
   - ob_size < 0 means the int is a negative number